artikandri/react-startupz/README.md

 1. Open a new terminal.
 Type in `exe/dev` to start the jekyll server and the vite server.
 2. Alternatively, open a new terminal and start jekyll server by running `bundle exec jekyll serve`, then another new terminal and run `bin/vite dev`

+\*Note: in case the commands do not work, adding `bundle exec` before the command may solve the problem.

 ### Build the project

 1. Run `bundle exec jekyll build` to build the project